 About Surfing South Africa

-Surfing South Africa is a member of the African Surfing Confederation (ASC) and A FOUNDING MEMBER OF the World’s governing body for the sport, the International Surfing Association (ISA).
+Surfing South Africa and is a founding member the World’s governing body for the sport, the International Surfing Association (ISA).

-SSA is responsible and accountable for all aspects of surfing in South Africa, from entry-level participation to the management of the junior SA Surf Tour (SAST) and the selection of National Teams.
+SSA is responsible and accountable for all aspects of surfing in South Africa, from entry-level participation as well as transformation and development to the management of the junior SA Surf Tour (SAST) and the selection of all National Teams.

 SSA works in partnership with the World Surf League (WSL) and sanctions all WSL events held in South Africa.